 This article was posted on Wednesday, May 27th, 2020 at 2:05 pm and is filed under American Kids Songs, Children's Songs, Countries & Cultures, English, Finland, Finnish, Finnish Children's Songs, Languages, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

-One Response to “Does Anyone Know the Finnish Version of the Song “Piikkisika Porcupine”?”
+2 Responses to “Does Anyone Know the Finnish Version of the Song “Piikkisika Porcupine”?”

 Leave a Reply